7 Cute Cat Granny Square Pattern Tips for Beginners

 Once you have a stack of cat granny squares, here are some wonderful ways to use them.

 Cat lovers blanket: Make a throw blanket entirely from cat squares, mixing different colors and expressions.
 Add a few solid granny squares in coordinating colors to break up the pattern and let individual cat squares stand out.
-The solid granny square pattern is perfect for these filler squares.
+The solid granny square pattern works well for these filler squares.

 Pet-themed pillow covers: A 2×2 arrangement of cat squares makes an 18-inch pillow cover that any cat lover would treasure.
 Use a fabric backing for durability and add a zipper closure for easy washing.